jeffsim/typescript-gulp-sample/readme.md

 *(todo: include bundle.js)*

+\<Assumption!>

 The problem is that the derived class (Animal) is getting defined before the base class (Creature) has beeen defined, and when it tries to complete the definition of Animal by calling super on the (at-the-time-nonexistent) Creature class, it can't.

+\</Assumption!>

 *TODO: Double-check that the above is exactly what's happening.
-I believe it to be the case, but something keeps making* *me wonder why they couldn't make the completion of the definition more late-binding, after the file has been loaded.*
+I believe it to be the case, but something keeps making* *me wonder why they couldn't make the completion of the definition more late-binding, after the classes have been declared but not defined.*

-So: when compiling Typescript, you need to order your classes so that base classes come first.
+So, either way: when compiling Typescript, you need to order your classes so that base classes come first.
 You have a couple of options here:

 #### Option 1: Specify the order in build.